New TeamsAny questions about joining ProLeague as team?

 CL & EL Regeln

-1.4.
-Out of 32 teams: 1st and 2nd of the group qualify directly to Ro16.
-Teams finished 3rd in group stage of Champions League proceed to Europa League “in between round” to face against teams that finished 2nd in the groups of Europa League group stage.
+1.6.
+In each group, the 1st and 2nd of the group qualify directly to Ro16.
+Teams finished 3rd in the group stage of Champions League proceed to Europa League “in between rounds” to face teams that finished 2nd in the group stage of Europa League.

 2.1.
 The slot distribution consists of guaranteed slots and performance based slots.